-This course introduces student to the concepts and principles of critical participatory action research (CPAR; sometimes called simply PAR and Community-Based Participatory Research-CBPR), and to learn how to apply its philosophy, values, approaches, and methods to an empowering collaboration between "community members" and "researchers."
-Through a variety of experiential and didactic methods, participants will explore CPAR as a potentially powerful methodology for individual and community empowerment and social change.
-Although the focus will be on the methods used to engage groups in collective inquiry, analysis, and action, our exploration will be grounded in a foundational understanding of critical theories in social sciences, education, and research and of the social, political, and institutional contexts that shape CPAR projects.
+This course introduces the student to critical participatory action research (CPAR) approaches that foster deep collaborations between "community members" and "researchers."
+Participants explore CPAR as a potentially powerful methodology for community empowerment and social change.
+Although the focus will be on the methods used to engage groups in collective inquiry, analysis, and action, exploration will be grounded in a foundational understanding of critical theories and of the social, political, and institutional contexts that shape CPAR projects.